accasey/pycon-decorators/notes.md

     * Use `*args` and `**kwargs` to get around this.
 They are collected in a `list` and a `dict`.
 3. The return value from the decorated function, e.g. `dice_roll()` is being *eaten*.
     * You need to 'save' the function, rather than invoking it, to a variable and then return it.

+## Advanced Decorators

+### Keeping State
+Caching, Lookups.
+You can implement the state in the inner function.
+And initialise it just before the call to return the outer function in the decorator.

+### Decorating Classes
+The class needs to be callable, i.e. it needs to implement the special `__call__` method.

+You can decorate a class with a function decorator.
+But then this changes the class into a function.
+* This means you would lose the type, so `isinstance` will not work.
+* The decorator needs to return the same class, so the decorator needs to take in the class and return it.

+Something about a data class decorator introduced in Python 3.7.

+### Adding Arguments

+### Optional Arguments